The Sack of Milan

 Historical Context

 Attila's campaign in Italy came at a time when the Western Empire was already reeling from multiple crises.
 The loss of Africa to the Vandals in 439 had deprived Rome of its crucial grain supply and tax revenues.
-Germanic peoples had established independent kingdoms in Gaul and Spain.
-The Eastern Empire, focused on its own survival, offered little help to its western counterpart.
+Germanic peoples had established independent kingdoms in Gaul and Spain, and the Eastern Empire, focused on its own survival, offered little help to its western counterpart.

 The Hun leader had built his reputation through a combination of military genius and calculated brutality.
-After extracting massive tributes from both halves of the Roman Empire in the 440s, Attila had suffered a significant defeat at the Battle of the Catalaunian Plains in 451.
-Rather than retreat, he chose to invade Italy itself – a bold move aimed at both plunder and restoring his fearsome reputation.
+After extracting massive tributes from both halves of the Roman Empire in the 440s, Attila suffered a significant defeat at the Battle of the Catalaunian Plains in 451.
+He chose to invade Italy itself, a bold move aimed at both plunder and restoring his fearsome reputation.

 The defense of northern Italy had been severely compromised by decades of military cutbacks and political instability.
 Many of the best troops had been withdrawn to protect Rome itself, leaving cities like Milan to rely primarily on local militias and hastily assembled forces.